48 Hours in Bangkok

 Don Muaeng Aiport DMK

 We arrived at DMK airport on time and made it as far as the check-in counter at Air Asia.
-Di’s Myanmar visa had still not arrived at this point and it was pretty much non-negotiable.
+At this point, Di’s Myanmar visa had still not arrived, and it was pretty much non-negotiable.
 Di was denied boarding.

 The agent was kind enough and understood our situation.
-We told her the visa may come in at any moment but little did it help.
-We found out Air Asia would rebook us but only had one daily flight to Mandalay.
+We told her the visa may come in at any moment, but it did little to help.
+We discovered Air Asia would rebook us, but only had one daily flight to Mandalay—not a great option.

-Not a great option.
-We would have to leave the airport and find accommodation for the night and cancel our first night in Mandalay without getting a refund plus paying a fee for the rescheduled flight.
+We would have to leave the airport, find accommodation for the night, and cancel our first night in Mandalay without getting a refund, plus pay a fee for the rescheduled flight.

 DMK airport rest in Bangkok.

-We decided to cool our jets, so to say, and Di had a rest while I refreshed my inbox every 5 seconds.
-There was still enough time that if the visa came in we could make our flight.
+We decided to cool our jets, so to speak, and Di rested while I refreshed my inbox every five seconds.
+There was still enough time that if the visa came in, we could make our flight.

-The clock was ticking and when we realized it was too late we decided to regroup over fresh coffee and croissants.
-Just as we had ordered our coffees Di’s visa trickled in via email.
-But… it was too late. (insert choice of swear words here).
+The clock was ticking, and when we realized it was too late, we decided to regroup over fresh coffee and croissants.
+Just as we had ordered our coffee, Di’s visa trickled in via email.
+But… it was too late.
+(Insert choice of swear words here.)

-Back to the drawing board but luckily we had decent Wi-Fi at the airport.
+It was back to the drawing board, but luckily, we had decent Wi-Fi at the airport.
 Di took a deep breath and started searching for options.
 I drank my coffee and assured her it would all be okay in the end.

 BKK Airport and our flight to Mandalay at 17:00.

-We found a flight leaving Bangkok for Mandalay at 5 pm.
-The only caveat was; it was departing from “the other” airport in Bangkok, Suvarnabhumi Airport BKK.
+We found a flight leaving Bangkok for Mandalay at 5 p.m.
+The only caveat was that it was departing from “the other” airport in Bangkok, Suvarnabhumi Airport BKK.

-We calculated time and extra expenses and figured, if everything would go without a hitch we could make the flight.
+We calculated time and extra expenses and figured that if everything went without a hitch, we could make the flight.

 On our way again.
 Bangkok to Mandalay